mrkkrp/plan-b/README.md

 All functions make use of temporary directories.
 You can control certain aspects of this business:

-* `tempDir dir` — will tell the library to create temporary directories and files inside `dir`.
+* `tempDir dir`—tells the library to create temporary directories and files inside `dir`.
 By default system's standard temporary directory (e.g.
   `/tmp/` on Unix-like systems) is used.

-* `nameTemplate template` — specifies template to use for generation of unique file and directory names.
+* `nameTemplate template`—specifies template to use for generation of unique file and directory names.
 By default `"plan-b"` is used.

-* `preserveCorpse` — if you add this to options, in case of failure (exception), temporary directory is not automatically deleted and can be inspected.
+* `preserveCorpse`—if you add this to options, in case of failure (exception), temporary directory is not automatically deleted and can be inspected.
 However, if operation succeeds, temporary directory is *always* deleted.

-* `moveByRenaming` — by default files and directories are moved by copying, this option enables moving by renaming.
+* `moveByRenaming`—by default files and directories are moved by copying, this option enables moving by renaming.
+If you also specify `tempDir` that is on the same disk/partition as the final file you're generating, this may speed up things considerably.

 That should be enough for a quick intro, for more information regarding concrete functions, consult Haddocks.